cosmicBboy/ml-research/deep_cash/README.md

 # Contributions

-The contributions of the SeqAutoML project are two-fold: it builds on the neural architecture search paradigm by formalating the output space of the Controller as a sequence of characters conditioned on the space of possible executable `frameworks`.
-The scope of this project is to define a `framework`, a piece of Python code, which evaluates to an instantiated sklearn `Estimator` and can be fitted on a training set and evaluated on a validation set of a particular dataset `D`.
+The contributions of the DeepCASH project are two-fold: it builds on the neural architecture search paradigm by formalating the output space of the Controller as a sequence of tokens conditioned on the space of possible executable `frameworks`.
+The scope of this project is to define a `framework`, expressed as a piece of Python code, which evaluates to an instantiated sklearn [`Pipeline`][sklearn-pipeline] and can be fitted on a training set and evaluated on a validation set of a particular dataset `D`.

-Following the Neural Architecture scheme, SeqMetaML uses the REINFORCE algorithm to compute the policy gradient used to update the Controller in order to learn a policy for proposing good `frameworks` that are able to achieve high validation set performance.
+Following the Neural Architecture scheme, DeepCASH uses the REINFORCE algorithm to compute the policy gradient used to update the Controller in order to learn a policy for proposing good `frameworks` that are able to achieve high validation set performance.

-The second contribution of this project is that it proposes a conditional `framework` generator by extending the Controller network to have an `encoder` RNN that takes as input metadata about the dataset `D` (e.g. number of instances, number of features).
-The vector at the end of this `encoder` network would be used as the initial state of the `decoder` network, which generates a string representing the proposed `framework`.
+The second contribution of this project is that it proposes a conditional ML `framework` generator by extending the Controller network to have an `encoder` network that takes as input metadata about the dataset `D` (e.g. number of instances, number of features).
+The output of the `encoder` network would be fed into the `decoder` network, which proposes an ML `framework`.
 Therefore, we can condition the output of the `decoder` network metadata on `D` to propose customized `frameworks`.
+A future extension might be to specify the `encoder` network as an RNN, which directly takes as input a sequence of observations and features, resulting in a hidden state that is used as the initial hidden state of the `decoder`.

 ## Notes